Color management: File level

 Certain image filetypes (TIFF and Photoshop) include the notion of color channels for specifying the color mode of the file.
 The most commonly used channels are RGB (mainly for display (monitors) but also for some desktop printing) and CMYK (for commercial printing).
 An additional alpha channel may specify a transparency mask value.
 Some image software (such as Photoshop) perform automatic color separation to maintain color information in CMYK mode using a specified ICC profile such as US Web Coated (SWOP) v2.

 Creative software

 Adobe software includes its own color management engine - Adobe Color Engine.
 It is also available as a separate Color Management Module - Adobe CMM for use by non-Adobe applications that supports 3rd-party CMMs.

 Web browsers

 As of 2005, most web browsers ignored color profiles.
 Notable exceptions were Safari, starting with version 2.0, and Firefox starting with version 3.
 Although disabled by default in Firefox 3.0, ICC v2 and ICC v4 color management could be enabled by using an add-on or setting a configuration option.

 As of July 2019, Safari, Chrome and Firefox fully support color management.
-However, it is important to note that most browsers only do color management for images and CSS elements, but not video.
+Most browsers only do color management for images and CSS elements, but not video.